tarsomonrroy/Super-Battle-Tank/README.md

 Allows you to fire automatically simply by holding down the fire button, without having to press it to shoot.

 ### Language
-Choose a general language from those currently available, which are English, Español and Português.
+Choose a general language from those available: English Português, Español, Français, Deutsch, Italiano, Nederlands, Magyar, Turk, Русский, Ελληνικά, Bahasa Indonesia.

 ### Gamepads
 Configure each player's buttons, with keyboard and controller support.